Andrew Kempe: Club career

 Kempe went out on loan during the summer break in 2024, signing for USL League Two side Real Central New Jersey on a short-term loan.

-Galway United

 In January 2025 Kempe travelled to Galway, Ireland to train with and go on trial for League of Ireland Premier Division side Galway United.
-Kempe after impressing on trial was signed on March 7.
+On 7 March, Kempe signed for the 2025 season after impressing on trial.

 Kempe was signed as a result of an injury to Galway United’s starting goalkeeper Brendan Clarke, Kempe served as the back-up to loanee Evan Watts during his time at the club.
-However due to Clarke returning from his injury sooner than expected, Kempe was relegated to third choice keeper putting him in a position where he would most likely not much if any first team opportunities for Galway leading to Kempe departing the club less than 2 months after he joined.
+However due to Clarke returning from his injury sooner than expected, Kempe was relegated to third choice keeper putting him in a position where he would most likely not get much if any first team opportunities for Galway leading to Kempe departing the club less than 2 months after he joined.

 International career

 Kempe played for the Bermuda Under-23's squad for the 2023 Island Games.

 Kempe was first called up to the Bermuda senior team in 2023 for the CONCACAF Nations League where he was an unused substitute against Saint Vincent and the Grenadines and French Guiana.
 He made his full debut for his country coming on at halftime against Guinea in the 2024 FIFA Series.